jackfranklin/the-refactoring-tales/chapters/2-carousel.md

 });
 ```

 If you were to load that up in a browser and click on the `p` element within the `div` element, what would you see in the console?
 You would only see the second log statement, "p got clicked". `event.stopPropagation()` _stops the event from bubbling up the DOM tree_.
-There are occassions when this is useful but the majority of the time, you don't want this.
+There are occasions when this is useful but the majority of the time, you don't want this.
 What you might not realise though, is that __return false; has the same effect__. `return false` has the same effect as calling `preventDefault()` and `stopPropagation()`.
 This can lead to nasty side effects or bugs later which can be incredibly difficult and frustrating to deal with - trust me, I've been there.

 ### Be Explicit

 So although it might take longer, it's much better to be a bit more verbose here.
 If you only want the default action to be prevented, call `preventDefault()`.
 If you want propagation to be prevented, call `stopPropagation()`.
 If you want them both, __don't type__ `return false;`.
-Be explict and type them both out:
+Be explicit and type them both out:

 ```javascript
 event.stopPropagation();